 2. Donate Your Furniture

-Just keep in mind, however, that many charities will require you to deliver the furniture to the thrift store.
+Just keep in mind that many charities will require you to deliver the furniture to the thrift store.
 This usually means renting a truck and sometimes even hiring help to move the furniture.

-Finally, charities will only want furniture that is in good shape.
-If your furniture has major damage, the odds are good that your furniture will not be accepted.
+Finally, charities will only want furniture in good shape.
+If your furniture has major damage, the odds are good your furniture will not be accepted.

-While this might not put money in your pocket, at least you won’t have to worry about moving your furniture.
-The good news is that you’ll save time and energy if you can convince others to take your furniture.
+While this might not put money in your pocket, at least you won’t have to worry about moving your furniture and save time and energy if you can convince others to take your furniture.

 4. Throw It in the Trash for Curbside Pickup

-It is often difficult to know in advance what your friendly neighborhood trash collectors will and will not take.
-For this reason, you should call in advance and find out what your trash collectors will take before putting furniture out at the curb.
-The last thing you want to do is carry everything back into the house or have it sit out front for weeks collecting dust and letting the old items create ground pollution.
+It’s difficult to know in advance what your trash collectors will and will not take.
+For this reason, you should call in advance and find out before putting furniture out at the curb.
+The last thing you want to do is carry everything back into the house or have it sit out front for weeks.

 Going to the Dump Has Serious Costs

-If a trash pickup won’t work, you could also take your old furniture to the dump.
+If curbside trash pickup won’t work, you could also take your old furniture to the dump.
 Of course, just tossing waste in a landfill is harmful to the environment.
-Landfills decrease the air quality throughout the city.
-They also pollute waters and streams that may run into drinking water.
+Landfills decrease the air quality throughout the city and can pollute streams that may contribute to drinking water.